essej/aoo/doku/aoo_protocol.rst

 - see http://git.iem.at/cm/aoo

-see documentation  in the help and testfiles there or in a reference projects in use cases.
+see documentation  in the help- and test-patches there or in a reference projects in use cases.

 About Document
 --------------